 What are National Standards?

-Why should my community foundation participate in National Standards?
+Why should your community foundation participate in National Standards?

 - Compete for the HUD Secretary’s Award for Public-Private Partnerships and receive bonus points for accreditation.

 How is the Council connected to National Standards?